kcpedrosa/nutcache-challenge-KattinePedrosa/README.md

 ## How to run it

 Open the project directory with VSCode.
-The dir is chamadas-projeto master.
+The dir is nutcache-challenge-KattinePedrosa.
 Open the terminal in VSCode.

 Now you can run:
 npm install